secretstartups/handbook/communication/index.html.md

 ## Organization code names

-1. Listed in Google Sheet under 'Organization code names'
+- Listed in Google Sheet under 'Organization code names'
-1. To make it easier to recognize code names we base them on classic car models.
+- To make it easier to recognize code names we base them on classic car models.

 There are two types of code names:

-1. **Don't mention publicly** We can use code names anywhere we regularly share items in that medium with people outside the company: issue trackers, Group Conversations, etc. For these we don't have to use code names in things that are never published: SalesForce, Zuora, Zendesk, and verbal conversations.
+- **Do not mention publicly** We can use code names anywhere we regularly share items in that medium with people outside the company: issue trackers, Group Conversations, etc. For these we don't have to use code names in things that are never published: SalesForce, Zuora, Zendesk, and verbal conversations.
-1. **Don't write down** there are organizations that we shouldn't write down anywhere.
+- **Do not write down** there are organizations that we shouldn't write down anywhere.

 ## Ubiquitous language